-- National Synchrotron Light Source (NSLS).
-The NSLS uses a linear accelerator and booster synchrotron as an injection system for two electron storage rings that provide intense light spanning the electromagnetic spectrum from the infrared through x-rays.
-The properties of this light and the 80 specially designed experimental stations, called beamlines, allow scientists to perform a large variety of experiments. - National Synchrotron Light Source II (NSLS-II).
+- National Synchrotron Light Source II (NSLS-II).
 The NSLS-II facility, currently under construction and scheduled to start operating in 2015, will provide sophisticated new tools that will allow scientists to see materials at the scale of a nanometer, or one billionth of a meter-a capability not available at any other light source in the world.
 Working at the nanoscale, researchers will focus on some of the nation's most important scientific challenges, including developing materials for clean and affordable energy production, molecular electronics, and high-temperature superconductors. - Relativistic Heavy Ion Collider (RHIC).
 The RHIC is a world-class scientific research facility.
 The RHIC accelerator drives two intersecting beams of heavy ions or protons head-on to form subatomic collisions.
-What physicists learn from these collisions may help us understand more about why the physical world works the way it does, from the smallest subatomic particles, to the largest stars. - Tandem Van de Graaff and Cyclotrons.
+What physicists learn from these collisions may help us understand more about why the physical world works the way it does, from the smallest subatomic particles, to the largest stars. - Tandem Van de Graaff.
 The Tandem Van de Graff accelerators are used to bombard materials with ions for manufacturing and testing purposes, and to supply RHIC with heavy ions.
-The cyclotrons are used for the production of radiotracers for use in Positron Emission Tomography (PET) and Magnetic Resonance Imaging (MRI) studies.